+This class can cast spells for damage and use them for healing too.
 It comes with a finger seal for casting incantations and a spear.
 This class is great if you want melee options to complement your damage spells.

 The Confessor is an excellent assassin-type class if you enjoy liberty in using spells while also having substantial use with weapons.
-The Confessor comes with a shield that can blocks all sorts of physical damage.
+The Confessor comes with a shield that can block all sorts of physical damage.

 If you don’t want to compromise on your melee capabilities and cast spells, this class might be the one for you.

 Hero is a melee-focused class that grants players the highest Strength and even some decent Endurance and Vigor.
 A great choice if you’re all about some exceptional combat skills and enjoy the freedom of allotting points to stats according to your taste.

 High Vigor stats offer an outstanding health pool which is great for close encounters with foes.
 At the same time, high strength is excellent if you want to wield large weapons.
 In addition, this class offers a medium-sized shield and a one-handed axe.
 This class also works well if you want to make a Faith build in Elden Ring.

 Samurai is an extremely versatile class.
 If you love having a class with some good starting gear, this might be the one for you.
 It comes with an offhand shield, fire arrows, a powerful katana, and a longbow—great tools to test and form strategies and craft a bleed build.

 It offers great stats with Dexterity and also keeps Vigor and Endurance close.

 In addition, the point allocation offers survivability, which can allow you to mess around and explore the open world when starting the game.

 If you want to make this class magic-based, you’ll have to invest in some points into intelligence and faith stats.
 Regardless, it’s a great option if you’re just starting.